azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 ## Limitations of defining methods

 However, there are often limitations on where we can define methods.
-Many languages that support methods only allow defining methods "nearby" the type itself.
+Many languages that support methods only allow defining methods "nearby" the definition of the type itself.
 So we often cannot, for instance, define a method on a type in a separate file from where the type is defined.

 So suppose our `Rect` library was written by someone else and we're importing it for our own use.
 We'd like to define and use a `shrink` operation, kind of like